How to Make a YouTube Video (Beginner’s Guide)

 Step 6.
 Set up your video recording

-Write a script or outline
+Write a script or outline.

-Clean up your desk (and desktop)
+Clean up your desk (and desktop).

-One of the top mistakes to avoid when you record yourself is to have too much clutter, both on and off the screen.
+One of the top mistakes to avoid when you record yourself is too much clutter, both on and off the screen.
+If you’re shooting a video at your desk, business, or home, you want your environment to be clean and presentable.

-Clean up your mess
+Clean up your mess.

 If you’re getting shots of yourself, make sure anything that can be seen on screen is clean and free from clutter.
-A blank, single-color wall is a great background, but if you don’t have access to that, just make sure that your setting is as free from distractions as possible.
+A blank, single-color wall is a great background, but if you don’t have access to that, just ensure your setting is as free from distractions as possible.
+You want your viewers focused on you, not the artwork on your wall.

 If your video includes a screen capture or screen recording, clutter on your computer screen is just as distracting.
-And there’s nothing worse than having to fumble through unnecessary apps and programs to get what you actually want to show in your video.
+And there’s nothing worse than fumbling through unnecessary apps and programs to get what you want to show in your video.
+Make sure to close any unneeded programs and windows before you record.

-Avoid recording in front of windows
+Avoid recording in front of windows.

 If you record near a window, avoid recording in front of it.
 Position yourself next to the window or facing the window.
 This way, you won’t be washed out or become a silhouette.
 Pro tip: this is also a great way to enhance your lighting, though be careful, as it can be hard to control the amount of light.

-Position your camera correctly
+Position your camera correctly.

 Tilt your webcam or camera so that it’s at eye level and your viewers don’t have to look up at you.
 Stick to the Rule of Thirds or position yourself in the center of the frame.